banzaicode/bcode-seed-netcore-api/README.md

 docker compose up
 ```

 The API will be available at `http://localhost:8080` and the database will listen on port `5432`.
+Set `ASPNETCORE_ENVIRONMENT=Development` so the `/swagger` endpoint is enabled.
 Ensure the port mapping matches the `PORT` value.
 Any port can be used by changing both the `PORT` value and host mapping.